Norheim: Mayors

 Listed in the following table are the known heads of the village and municipality of Norheim.
 Only four of the Schultheißen are known by name:

-Norheim’s current mayor is Kai Michelmann, who was sworn in on 01-Jul-2014.
+Norheim’s current mayor is Uwe Sax, who was sworn in on 03-Dec-2024.

+The deputies to the mayor are Patrick Rusch (100% Norheim), Rainer Beisiegel (CDU), and Stephan Karsch (SPD).

+During the municipal election held on 09-Jun-2024 the lone candidate for mayor, Tristan Heringklee (CDU), had not reached the required absolute majority, missing it by 12 votes.
+Due to this a special election was held on 10-Nov-2024, during which the candidate Uwe Sax won the absolute majority, receiving a percentage of votes of 78.2%.
+His opponent Tristan Heringklee received a percentage of votes of 21.8%.

+Uwe Sax's predecessor, Dr. Kai Michelmann, was sworn in on 01-Jul-2014.
 He was first voted into office at the municipal election held on 25-May-2014, with a percentage of votes of 75.2%.
-At the municipal election held on 26-May-2019 he was confirmed in office, with a percentage of votes of 71.44%.
+At the municipal election held on 26-May-2019 he was confirmed in office, with a percentage of votes of 71.44%, against his opponent Markus Karsch (SPD).

-The deputies to the mayor are Marcus Metzner, Edgar Petermann and Uwe Sax.

 Coat of arms

 The municipality’s arms might be described thus: Azure on ground vert, a steed passant argent upon which Saint Martin of Tours of the same cutting with his sword a piece of his cloak gules for a kneeling beggar man of the third.

 This scene from Saint Martin’s life appears in many German civic coats of arms.
 Indeed, Norheim’s arms are not even the only ones in the Bad Kreuznach district to bear this image, with Meddersheim and Rüdesheim an der Nahe likewise bearing arms depicting Martin cutting off a piece of his cloak for a beggar.